-A red Notice is a request to international law enforcement to locate and arrest a wanted person.
-The arrest is done pending their deportation, surrender, or facing similar laws.
+A Red Notice is a request to international law enforcement to locate and arrest a wanted person.
+The arrest is done pending their extradition, surrender, or facing similar laws.
 Conversely, Red Notices are published by INTERPOL as requested by any member country.
 They must conform to INTERPOL’s constitution and regulations.

 It is important to note that Red Notices are not international arrest warrants.